IBM/dbb-zappbuild/REPORT.md

 ```
 reportConcurrentChangesGitBranchReferencePatterns=${mainBuildBranch},.*main.*,main,deployTypes,feature.*
 ```

+The results are written to a file called `report_concurrentChanges.txt' within the build workspace within the build out directory.

 ### Sample invocation

 To document the functionality of the feature, the source code `MortgageApplication/cobol/epscsmrt.cbl` was changed on the main branch after the feature branch was forked to simulate concurrent development activities.